molily/molily.de/_posts/2019-02-03-testing-angular.md

 Angular provides solid testing tools out of the box.
 When you create an Angular project using the Angular command line interface (CLI), it comes with a fully-working testing setup for unit, integration and end-to-end tests.

-So the Angular team already made important decisions for you: [Jasmine](https://jasmine.github.io/) as testing framework, [Karma](https://karma-runner.github.io/) as test runner as well as [Protractor](https://www.protractortest.org/) for running end-to-end tests.
+So the Angular team already made decisions for you: [Jasmine](https://jasmine.github.io/) as testing framework, [Karma](https://karma-runner.github.io/) as test runner as well as [Protractor](https://www.protractortest.org/) for running end-to-end tests.
 Implementation and test code are bundled with [Webpack](https://webpack.js.org).
 Application parts are typically tested inside Angular’s [TestBed](https://angular.io/api/core/testing/TestBed).

 This setup works well and covers most cases.
 It is a trade-off with strengths and weaknesses.
 Since it is merely one possible way to test Angular applications, you could compile your own testing tool chain.
 For example, some people use [Jest](https://jestjs.io/) instead of Jasmine and Karma.
 Some people swap Protractor with [Cypress](https://www.cypress.io/).
 Some people use [Spectator](https://github.com/ngneat/spectator) or the [Angular Testing Library](https://github.com/testing-library/angular-testing-library) as an abstraction instead of using `TestBed` directly.

 These alternative tools are not simply better or worse than Angular’s standard tools.
 They simply make different trade-offs.
-This guide assumes you begin with the standard setup.
+This guide uses the standard setup with Jasmine and Karma for unit and integration tests.
 Later, once you have reached its limits, you should investigate whether alternatives make testing your application easier, faster and more reliable.

 ### Running the unit and integration tests